anjos/popster/README.rst

 I advise you to install a Conda_-based environment for deployment with this command line::

-  $ conda create -n popster python=x.y popster
+  $ conda create --override-channels -c anjos -c defaults -n popster python=x.y popster

 Where ``x.y`` can be either ``2.7``, ``3.5`` or ``3.6``.
 Once the environment
 is installed, activate it to be able to call binaries::